Alaska Fisheries Sonar

 Alaska has been a pioneer in the use of sonar to detect fish in rivers.
 And in the more than 40 years that ADF&G has used sonar in rivers, its tools and methods have progressed to provide increasingly more detailed information about sonar-detected fish.

-Today ADF&G uses three types of sonar technology—Bendix sonar, split-beam sonar and, our latest generation of sonar technology, DIDSON.
-Today we rely almost entirely on DIDSON.
-Out of 15 ADF&G sonar sites, 11 sites use DIDSON exclusively, one site uses Bendix sonar exclusively, while three sites use a combination of split-beam and DIDSON.
+Today ADF&G uses three types of sonar technology—Bendix sonar, split-beam sonar and imaging sonar (DIDSON and ARIS).
+Today we rely almost entirely on imaging sonar.
+Out of 15 ADF&G sonar sites, 12 sites use imaging sonar exclusively, one site uses Bendix sonar exclusively, while two sites use a combination of split-beam and imaging sonar.

 Bendix sonar is the first and longest running sonar technology to count fish in Alaska rivers.
-ADF&F has retired Bendix at all but its Crescent River sonar site, where it counts sockeye.
+ADF&G has retired Bendix at all but its Crescent River sonar site, where it counts sockeye.

-ADF&G uses split-beam at two Yukon River sonar sites and a Kenai River king salmon site.
+ADF&G uses split-beam at two Yukon River sonar sites.
 These sites require long-distance fish detection, a task split-beam sonar excels at.

 DIDSON was developed for military underwater mine and diver detection.
-Since ADF&G first tested DIDSON for detecting fish in 2002, it has advanced sonar fish detection considerably.
+DIDSON and ARIS (the latest generation of DIDSON technology) have advanced sonar fish detection considerably.

 |Max distance of fish detection||~30 meters||~300 meters||~40 meters|

 |Identifies Fish Species||No||No||No|